kirankumarreddy333/MY-GAME/README.md

 ---

-## 🎯 How to Play
+## 🎯 Gameplay

-- Move the blue paddle using the Left and Right arrow keys.
+- Move the blue paddle using the **Left** and **Right** arrow keys.
-- Catch the falling red ball.
+- Catch the falling red ball before it reaches the bottom.
-- Each successful catch increases your score.
+- Every successful catch increases your score.
 - Missing the ball ends the game.
-- Try to achieve the highest score!
+- Beat your **Highest Score**, which is saved automatically for future sessions.

 ---